-What You Can Do: We encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
-If you see charges or activity you did not authorize, you should contact your financial institution immediately.
-Additionally, as a precaution, we have secured the services of Experian® to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
+What You Can Do: While we are unaware of any actual or attempted misuse of any personal information in connection with this incident, we encourage you to remain vigilant to the possibility of fraud by reviewing your financial account statements for any suspicious activity.
+We recommend that you immediately report any suspicious activity to your financial institution.
+As a precaution, we have also secured the services of Experian® to offer you a complimentary one-year membership to Experian's IdentityWorksSM.
+This product helps detect potential misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
 IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
 For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.

-For More Information: We deeply regret any inconvenience or concern this may cause.
-If you have any questions, please contact our dedicated assistance line at 1-855-537-2078, Monday through Friday, between 9:00 am and 6:30 pm Eastern Time (except for some major U.S. holidays).
+For More Information: We regret any inconvenience or concern this may cause.
+If you have any questions, please call 1-855-551-1494, Monday through Friday, between 9:00 a.m. and 6:30 p.m., Eastern Time (except on major U.S. holidays).